magarena/magarena/release/README.txt

   F1 or M key : show or hide game messages

 Selecting the AI to play against:
-The desired AI can be selected in the preferences (Arena -> Preferences).
+  The desired AI can be selected in the "New duel" dialog (Arena -> New duel).

   Default is MiniMax.
 AI difficulty level for the best balance of speed and strength is the default 6.

+  The Monte Carlo AI spends at most N seconds to consider each move, where N is the AI difficulty level.
+It is the strongest AI available, however it cheats as it has knowledge of all cards in the game.

   The Vegas AI should be fast on all difficulty levels.
-The MCTS AI is considered experimental but it is also the strongest.

 Thanks to
   ubeefx for creating such a great game